-But first, imagine the least environmentally-imposing shelter.
-One day, while I was helping pick up trash in Rock Creek Park in Washington, DC, which is a large, very wooded park, we followed a lot of trash within a creek to what turned out to be a homeless encampment within a cave under a massive tree’s root systems.
+But first, imagine what the least environmentally-imposing shelter would be like.
+One day, while I was helping pick up trash in Rock Creek Park in Washington, DC, which is a large, very wooded, very lovely park, we followed a lot of trash within a creek to what turned out to be a homeless encampment within a cave under a massive tree’s root systems.
 It was a very large cave for a creek bed, and probably slept at least four people.
 They had pots and pans and laundry hanging outside to dry, but the cave itself was completely natural and did not even look like it had been enlarged.

 It is the only place I can think of where I know humans aren’t impacting the climate by their need for building and living in a shelter.
 (Although stream pollution is a different story.)
 People are trying to build them though, and this example tries to come close: https://www.greenmatters.com/home/2018/08/08/Z235p8K/nolla-neste-tiny-cabin.

-And then are the beautiful ice hotels in Quebec and , but I wouldn’t call that shelter – I would call that torture.
+There are also the beautiful ice hotels in Quebec and Sweden, but I wouldn’t call that shelter – I would call that torture.
 They also take probably a lot of power in terms of the chainsaws used to cut the blocks of ice each year, now that I think about it.

 - Move into an existing place and make it more environmentally friendly, or in this case, just more friendly.

 or, if you must go to a newly-built place or build a new house